-B1 Plan, design and execute a piece of rigorous research or enquiry, including the production of a piece of original research
+Plan, design and execute a piece of rigorous research or enquiry, including the production of a piece of original research that addresses themes associated with environmental science.

-В2 Describe and comment critically upon particular aspects of current geographical research В3 Undertake effective field work (with due regard to safety and risk assessment) В4 Working safely in a scientific laboratory, with awareness of standard procedures В5 Preparing effective maps and diagrams using appropriate technologies В6 Employing a variety of technical and laboratory-based methods for the collection and analysis of spatial and environmental information В7 Combine and interpret different types of geographical evidence
+В2 Describe and comment critically upon particular aspects of current geographical research with an emphasis on environmental science topics such as climate processes, environmental processes, ecological processes.
+B 3 Undertake effective field work (with due regard to safety and risk assessment) В4 Work safely in a scientific laboratory, with awareness of standard procedures В5 Prepare effective maps and diagrams using appropriate technologies В6 Employ a variety of technical methods for the collection and analysis of spatial and environmental information including statistical analysis and laboratory techniques В7 Combine and interpret different types of environmental evidence including geospatial data, ecological data, environmental monitoring and modelling results to understand environmental processes.

-Attril butes: C1 Engage critically with knowledge (acquire and apply knowledge in a rigorous way; connect information and ideas within their field of study; use writing for learning and reflection; adapt their understanding to new and unfamiliar settings) C2 Have a global perspective (engage with the professional world) С3 Learn continuously in a changing world (acquire new learning in a range of ways, both individually and collaboratively; use quantitative data confidently and competently) C4 Rounded Intellectual Development (good judgement; curiosity and openness to change; initiative and resilience in meeting challenges; respect for the opinions of others and a readiness to act inclusively; the ability to reflect upon and assess their own progress; transferable key skills to help them with their career goals and their continuing education) C5 Clarity of Communication (develop effective spoken and written English; explain and argue clearly and concisely; apply different forms of communication in various social, professional and cultural settings; use communication technologies competently) C6 Research Capacity (grasp the principles and practices of their field of study; produce analyses which are grounded in evidence; apply their analytical skills to investigate unfamiliar problems; work individually and in collaboration with others; develop a strong sense of intellectual integrity; acquire substantial bodies of new knowledge) C7 Information Expertise (identify information needs appropriate to different situations; use technologies to access and interpret information effectively; critically evaluate the reliability of different sources of information; use information for evidence-based decision-making and creative thinking)
+Attril outes: C1 Engage critically with knowledge (acquire and apply knowledge in a rigorous way; connect information and ideas within their field of study; use writing for learning and reflection; adapt their understanding to new and unfamiliar settings) C2 Have a global perspective С3 Learn continuously in a changing world (acquire new learning in a range of ways, both individually and collaboratively; use quantitative data confidently and competently) C4 Rounded Intellectual Development (good judgement; curiosity and openness to change; initiative and resilience in meeting challenges; respect for the opinions of others and a readiness to act inclusively; the ability to reflect upon and assess their own progress; transferable key skills to help them with their career goals and their continuing education) C5 Clarity of Communication (develop effective spoken and written English; explain and argue clearly and concisely; apply different forms of communication in various social, professional and cultural settings; use communication technologies competently) C6 Research Capacity (grasp the principles and practices of their field of study; produce analyses which are grounded in evidence; apply their analytical skills to investigate unfamiliar problems; work individually and in collaboration with others; develop a strong sense of intellectual integrity; acquire substantial bodies of new knowledge) C7 Information Expertise (identify information needs appropriate to different situations; use technologies to access and interpret information effectively; critically evaluate the reliability of different sources of information; use information for evidence-based decision-making and creative thinking)